Geam/cardsPlugin/README.md

 # cardsPlugin
-A task management plugin allowing to track work in scrum-like  display working model
+A task management plugin for [KeeeX chatops](https://keeex.me/download-keeex/) allowing to track work in scrum-like display working model

 ## How to build
 ### Install dependencies